DO YOU HAVE A REPTILE CONCERN?

 WHAT ARE THE MOST COMMON DISEASES SPREAD BY SNAKES?

 Diseases that can be passed to humans include salmonellosis, botulism, leptospirosis, and campylobacteriosis.
+The toxic venom in the Virginia Copperhead is very caustic.
+This pit

-WHAT CAN I DO TO PREVENT SNAKES?
+WHAT CAN I DO FOR SERPENT CONTROL?

 - Get your home inspected by a licensed wildlife specialist